apluslms/a-plus/exammode/doc/EXAM.md

 	This is the exam template that is shown when the student is on the exam page.
 	The template is created by combining `exercise/exercise_base.html` and `exercise/exercise.html` together and making necessary modifications for exam page.
 	The reason to combine them was to make the templates a bit more readable, since in exam the templates are simpler.
 	So it is not necessary to split them like they are in `exercise`.

 * `exammode/exam_question.html`

 	This is the template for a single question.
 The questions are wrapped in Bootstrap panels and this is wrapping is done in this template.
 	The template is a custom version of `exercise/exercise_plain.html`.
 	The exercise is also split into two columns in the exam version.
 	The splitting is achieved in `static/exammode/js/exam.js` with the help of Bootstrap's grid system.

 Exam Management Page
 --------------------

 Exam management page was added to A+ to create, edit and delete ExamSessions.
-It is found in course menu by the course staff.
+It is located in course menu and is visible to the course staff.

-### Additions to `exercise/staff_views.py`
+### Views for exam management

 * ExamManagementView

 	The main page for the exam management tool.
+Has a list of `ExamSession` objects.
+	New `ExamSession`s are created on this view, too.
 It uses the `exammode/staff/exam_management.html` template.
-	New exam sessions are created on this view.

 * ExamSessionEdit

-	View to the edit an existing Examsession.
+	View to the edit an existing `Examsession`.
+	Uses the Django built-in generic view `UpdateView` as superclass.
   It uses the `exammode/staff/edit_session_form.html` template.
-	Uses the Django built-in generic view `UpdateView` as superclass.

 * ExamSessionDelete

 	View to the delete an existing Examsession.
 	It handles the deletion of a ExamSession inside the ExamManagementView page.
 	Before the ExamSession is deleted, there is a confirmation page, which is rendered with the `examsession/examsession_confirm_delete.html` template.
-	After deletion the user is simply redirected to ExamManagementView.
+	After deletion the user is simply redirected to `ExamManagementView`.

+* ListAttemptsView

+	A list of `ExamAttempts` of the given exam.
+Uses the template `list_examattempts.html`.

 Urls are handled in `exercise/urls.py`.

-### Templates
+### Templates for exam management

-Exam managegement page uses the templates `exammode/staff/exam_management.html`, `exammode/staff/edit_session_form.html` and `exammode/staff/edit_session_form.html`.
+Exam managegement page uses the templates `exammode/staff/exam_management.html`, `exammode/staff/edit_session_form.html`, `examsession_confirm_delete.html`
+and `list_examattempts.html`.
-Their usage is explained above in section `Additions to exercise/staff_views.py`.
+Their usage is explained the in section above.

 Selection of Exam Templates
 ---------------------------